Wat Thepthidaram

 The museum called the House of the Great Poet will preserve the life and works of Sunthorn Phu to encourage more people to read his works.

-Unfortunately Wat Thepthidaram is not in a very good state of repair at the time of this visit in 2004.
+Unfortunately the temple is not in a very good state of repair at the time of this visit in 2004.
 Things haven't improved in a recent visit in 2007.
 However that can’t detract from its historical legacy.
-It was a temple built by King Rama III and lived in by Thailand’s greatest poet.

 For other Bangkok Temples